 Don’t forget these little things.
 You can’t go wrong with them when it’s raining and you really need to get a fire going.
 Some can work after you drop them in a small puddle, but most of them are windproof too.

 Having a multi-tool will help with on-the-go repairs or clearing brush.
 It’s important to have a knife, a screwdriver, and a can opener all in one, in a compact, easy-to-carry gadget.
 Just make sure it’s legal to have one of these if you’re flying.
+Finding the right tool is easy by checking sites such as The Healthy Handyman or Consumer Reports.

 How else would you immortalize your favorite moments?
 Some cameras allow a Bluetooth or wireless connection with your phone or laptop.
 That means you can upload the things you see on various social networks almost instantly, so everyone can see what you’re up to.